weberia/weberia/README.md

 * Data store (implemented on top of ArangoDB as Foxx application, [Storix](storix/) component).
 * Collaborative tools based on goal-oriented discourses between human-to-human as the members of collaborative sessions (implemented as [Collabox](collabox/) component).

+## Directory Structure

+Inside every component, there are two directories:
+* hapi
+* plugin
+Directory `hapi` is used to showcase each component in a Hapi.js application, while `plugin` is used to store component source code (the Hapi.js plugin).

+All of Weberia components track latest version of their dependencies.
+The showchase (`hapi` dir) uses latest Hapi.js (in package.json: dependencies hapi always use latest version).
+In component source code (`plugin`), latest Hapi.js version is used as `peerDependencies` in package.json.
+Unfortunately, npm still consider this as ERR UNMET DEPENDENCIES.
+This error can be removed using `npm install hapi` but still generate ERR-extraneous package (considered as installed in node_modules but not in package.json).
+Both are ok, actually.

 ## Documentation

 See [documentation](http://github.com/weberia/documentation)